Cover Art by Eric Harper

 by Antonio Rocco S. (Rocco Valentini)

 No eyes return to the case file.
-No hands seek out new evidence.
+No hands reach out for new evidence.
 What killed the American Dream?
-ONE-EIGHT-SEVEN Once, red lights flashed Across tracks that carried us Toward new horizons.
-ONE-EIGHT-SEVEN Now, America's future rolls away In foreign boxcars As politicians punch tickets Like train conductors.
-ONE-EIGHT-SEVEN Their rhetoric roars like engines, Shuttling minds Down steel tracks toward oblivion.
-ONE-EIGHT-SEVEN Once, a single wage Built a home for many; Now, it scarcely shelters one.
-ONE-EIGHT-SEVEN A white picket fence on a suburban lawn, Now only a curtain pulled tight In a studio apartment.
-ONE-EIGHT-SEVEN Who signed our obituary?
-Was our death certificate printed In the same ink the Fed uses to print money?
+ONE-EIGHT-SEVEN Once red lights flashed Across tracks that carried us Toward new horizons.
+Now America's future rolls away In foreign boxcars As politicians punch tickets Like train conductors Their rhetoric roaring like engines Shuttling our nation Down a steel track toward oblivion.
+ONE-EIGHT-SEVEN Once a single wage Built a home for many Now it hardly shelters one.
+A white picket fence On a suburban lawn Now only a curtain pulled tight In a studio apartment Where walls shrink And dreams downsize.
+ONE-EIGHT-SEVEN Who printed our obituary?
+Was our death certificate signed With the same ink the Fed uses to print money?
 ONE-EIGHT-SEVEN What killed the American Dream?
 Footnote: ONE-EIGHT-SEVEN is police code for homicide.

 Artwork Sourced From Pinterest.
 Artist: Jim Steranko.